 There is God's stance on the occult.
 It is significant that this warning about the occult is set between scriptures concerning appropriate and acceptable behavior for the way the Israelites were to discern the will of God.
 The command in verse 9 ("You shall not learn to follow the abominations of those nations.") is a strict ban not to copy, imitate, or do what the Canaanites did.
 In the original Hebrew, part of the meaning is that we are not to become accustomed to, or to be occupied with, these abominations.

 If this were the only Bible passage dealing with this issue, it would be clear that all forms of the occult are denounced by God.
 But this is only one of many condemnatory references.
-Let me just give you a quick list of a few others.
-Leviticus 19:26, 31; Leviticus 20:6; II Kings 17:10-17; II Kings 21:1-6; II Kings 23:4-7, 24-25; II Chronicles 33:6; Acts 13:6-12; Acts 16:18; Galatians 5:20 and Revelation 9:21.
+Let me just give you a quick list of a few others: Leviticus 19:26-31; 20:6; II Kings 17:10-17; 21:1-6; 23:4-7, 24-25; II Chronicles 33:6; Acts 13:6-12; 16:18; Galatians 5:20 and Revelation 9:21.
 I could go on and on and on.
 There is no doubt about how God feels about the occult and its practices, and anyone getting involved or learning about them.

 Occult practices—such as witchcraft, sorcery, and magic—have always been common among the Gentile nations of this world.
 In the early 1980s, there were 75,000 licensed witches in Italy alone.
 And that is a nation whose national religion is Catholicism.
 It is amazing the number of witches that there are worldwide.
 We are just seeing it now, in the United States, as it increases.